 As a student visa holder, you are expected to study and maintain enrolment while you are in Australia.

-It is important that you discuss any potential break with both your Faculty and International Student Support.
-Deferral for one or more study periods will likely have an impact on your CoE and student visa.
+It is important that you discuss any potential break with both your faculty and International Student Support.
+A leave of absence for one or more study periods will likely have an impact on your CoE and student visa.

-If you require a short break from your coursework program (i.e. 1-2 weeks), you may be able to take a break from your program without it affecting your student visa if the break is for a compelling or compassionate reason (e.g. due to a short term illness), and provided you are still able to meet all of the program requirements, including attendance and assessment requirements.
+If you require a short break from your coursework program, you may be able to take a break from your program without it affecting your student visa if the break is for a compelling and compassionate reason (e.g. due to a short-term illness), and provided you are still able to meet all of the program requirements, including attendance and assessment requirements.

-If you need to take a longer break from your studies for any reason and, as a result, you will be not enrol in any courses for a given study period, you will need to defer your studies.
-For student visa holders, deferring your program usually means you must leave Australia or move to a different visa type during your deferral.
+If you need to take a longer break from your studies for any reason and, as a result, you will not enrol in any courses for a given study period, you will need to take a leave of absence from your studies.
+For student visa holders, a leave of absence usually means you must leave Australia or move to a different visa type during your leave period.

 Research students have different types of leave, some of which affect their student visa and some of which don't.
 Research students should discuss any periods of leave first with their academic supervisors.

-All leave request for research students are handled through the Adelaide Graduate Centre.
+All leave request for research students are handled through the Adelaide Graduate Research School.